-Ash falls over the gore-spattered scourge like a gray baptism, even as the billowing flames wink out.
+Blood rains over the gore-spattered scourge like a red baptism, even as the billowing flames wink out.

 Caroline feels her howling Beast, already kept tightly leashed by her will, mostly un-tense.

 All four ghouls stare in shock at the sheer suddenness and carnage of the scene.
-Green, who’s grabbed a fire extinguisher, also looks confounded.
+Green’s grabbed a fire extinguisher.
 Meadows ignores them all and bounds away on all fours towards the edge of the deck.

 The fire extinguisher hits the floor with a heavy clang as Green opens fire with her sidearm and roars, “NOT SO FAST, FUCKER!”

-The shots take Meadows in the back of her neck and crown of her head, but the Gangrel doesn’t even glance back as they audibly clang off—until a bellowing, mad-eyed Shaw’s fist descends.
+The shots take Meadows in the back of her neck and crown of her head.
+She doesn’t even glance backwards as the bullets audibly clang off—until a bellowing, mad-eyed Shaw’s fist descends.

 Perhaps a martial artist would sidestep, grab the furious man’s arm, and leverage his own momentum into an over the shoulder throw.
 Instead there’s just a hideous crunch, flying bits of pink and red, and an agonized scream as Meadows’ saw-like teeth catch and chomp through the descending fist in mid-swing.
 There’s a sharp crack as Shaw’s back hits the railing at an angle, and then blood everywhere as the Gangrel’s claws explode through his stomach.
 Red-spattered fingers fly from the howling scourge’s already gore-caked mouth as she roars her bloodlust.